USDA FoodKeeper – Cold Storage Guidelines

 Spicy sausage like pepperoni or linguica

-The expiration date on chorizo sausage refers to the date until which the product is guaranteed to be safe to eat.
+The expiration date on chorizo sausage refers to the date until which the product is may be safe if properly stored to eat.
 After this date, the quality of the sausage may deteriorate, but it may still be safe to consume if it has been stored properly.
 Best quality, on the other hand, indicates the peak flavor and texture of the chorizo.
 Consuming chorizo after the best quality date may result in a less flavorful or slightly dry product, but it should still be safe if stored correctly.

 To check if dry chorizo sausage has gone bad, look for any mold growth, a slimy or sticky texture, or a rancid smell.
 If you notice any of these signs, it is best to discard the sausage to avoid any potential foodborne illnesses.